TelemetryDeck/docs/recipes/listing-events.md

 order: 2
 testedOn: TelemetryDeck API v3
 searchEngineTitle: How to show a list of events in TelemetryDeck
-searchEngineDescription: This is a quick overview on how to show a list of events in TelemetryDeck.
-This can be useful for showing a list of error messages, or other events that you want to look at individually.
+searchEngineDescription: Learn how to show a list of events in TelemetryDeck.
+This is useful for building a list of error messages, or other events that you want to look at.
 ---

 TelemetryDeck has a `scan` query type that allows you to show a list of events.
 This is useful for when you don't want to aggregate your data, but instead show a list of events ordered by time.
 You could compare them to an SQL SELECT statement.